 Only Rolex could release a monotone variation of an iconic collection and turn it into one of the most hyped releases of the year, but that's exactly what's happened with this new GMT-Master II model.

-The 'Bruce Wayne', the 'Guinness', or simply the 'Gris Noir', whatever nickname you prefer, Rolex has plumped for a demure black and grey colour combination on its Cerachrom 24-hour bezel that has gone done a storm with City types looking for a fresh timepiece to complement their worsted suit.
+The 'Bruce Wayne', the 'Guinness', or simply the 'Gris Noir', whatever nickname you prefer, Rolex has plumped for a demure black and grey colour combination on its Cerachrom 24-hour bezel that has gone down a storm with City types looking for a fresh timepiece to complement their worsted suit.

 Other than the new bezel, a shock of green on the GMT hand and "GMT-MASTER II" text are the only new additions to an otherwise unchanged affair – but, then again, if it ain't broke, don't fix it.
 That means the watch is powered by the caliber 3285, ticking away for 70 hours and featuring the usual Rolex bells and whistles, and boasts a jumping hour hand that skips time zones when you're travelling.